What is the Warm Home Discount?

 Eon Warm Home DiscountSo, what’s the difference between the government’s Warm Home Discount and Eon’s?
 Well, there is none.
 Certain energy suppliers through Great Britain agreed to take part in the scheme and Eon just so happened to be one of them.

-The amount available for 2017/18 was £140.
-Unfortunately the application process for the 2017/18 Eon Warm Home Discount scheme has ended and the the maximum number of applications for this year has been reached.
-Please register your interest for 2018/19 via the link below to make sure that you don’t miss out.
-You can also call 01704 325069 to receive advice about your eligibility and make sure that you're saving the most money possible:
+The amount available for 2019/20 is £140.
+The application process for the 2019/20 Eon Warm Home Discount scheme is now open.
+Please register your interest for 2019/20 via the link below to make sure that you don’t miss out.
+You can also call 0170 432 50 69 to receive advice about your eligibility and make sure that you're saving the most money possible:

 How to receive past discount